 1st Thursday! is Sustainable Tulsa’s monthly open-to-the-public meeting offering individuals an opportunity to network, enjoy lunch, and hear presentations from local, regional and national sustainability leaders.
-Meetings are free and are held on the first Thursday of every month at Foolish Things Coffee Company at 1001 S Main Street in Tulsa.
+Meetings are free and are held on the first Thursday of every month at Tulsa Community College's (TCC) McKeon Center for Creativity at 910 South Boston Avenue in Tulsa.
 Join us at 11:30 a.m. for lunch and networking, and stay from 12:00 to 1:00 p.m. for the presentation.

 This is a great opportunity to learn about many sustainability activities in the Tulsa area and to share with others what you are working on.
 Join us at our next 1st Thursday!